charoleizer/charoleizer/README.md

 Recently, I started my own collection about "The Legend of Zelda" and "Dragon Ball Z" and well, I hope it grows asap.

-> 🧑‍💼 - Current employeed by [Sysmo](https://www.sysmo.com.br/) as TechLead
+> 💻 - Current employeed by [Sysmo](https://www.sysmo.com.br/) as TechLead
 > 📖 - Interested in learning about Computer Vision and Python because it’s something I'd like to work in the future
-> 💻 - Freelancer (on spare time) as UI Designer using figma as main tool
+> 🌱 - Freelancer (on spare time) as UI Designer using figma as main tool
-> 🌱 - Half-collaborator at Brasil.IO (https://brasil.io/home/) , specificaly helping with Covid-19 database.

 <br/>
 <br/>